How to Speed Up a Shopify Store? (Proven Tips to Improve Load Time)

 Leverage CDN (Content Delivery Network)

 A CDN distributes your store’s static content across multiple global servers, delivering files from the nearest location to the user.
-This reduces latency, speeds up load times for international visitors, and eases server load, critical for scaling traffic.
+So setting up CDN can help reduce latency, speeds up load times for international visitors, and eases server load, critical for scaling traffic.

 To Do’s